Why Customers Leave, and How you can Persuade them to stay

 Once you have established your business you will have built up a good base of relationship customers, with a small extra addition of some bargain hunters around the edges who will drop in to take advantage of your latest sale or discounts.
 Once your products or services return to normal prices, your price-oriented customers will defect to one of your competitors when they run a sale or promotion.
 Then they will move on once again to someone else that has a sale, and so on it goes.

 When you think about it, these price-oriented customers don’t actually make you a lot of profit because they will only buy from you at a discounted rate.
 So why bother putting so much effort into pursuing these customers in the first place?
-We should be looking at price-oriented customers as an added bonus to our flash sales and discount led rather than our regular year-round sales and efforts that build relationship and brand recognition.
+We should be looking at price-oriented customers as an added bonus to our flash sales and discount led #marketing strategies rather than our regular year-round sales and #marketing efforts that build relationship and brand recognition.

 Why Do Customers Leave?